 - Failure to monitor developing complications, leading to untreated chronic conditions resulting in amputation.

 If you have experienced any of these scenarios or similar, you could be eligible for compensation.
-Stephensons solicitors can provide clear advice on your legal rights and the claims process.
+Stephensons can provide clear advice on your legal rights and the claims process.

 The impact of amputation caused by medical negligence